pollyweb-org/pollyweb-docs/4 ⚙️ Solution/37 Scripts 📃/📃 Commands ⌘/⌘ for control ▶️/REPEAT 🔁/🔁 REPEAT ⌘ cmd.md

     💬|[Order] a list of items:

     # Call the AddItems procedure
-    - RUN AddItems
+    - RUN: AddItems

     # Show the order summary
     - INFO: {OrderSummary}

     # Ask the user to confirm the submission
-    - CONFIRM Submit order?
+    - CONFIRM: Submit order?

     # Call the custom function
     #   to pending submit the order